franvelasco/franvelasco.github.io/pages/friends.md

 ---

 # In no particular order and with no reason at all, I simply like to read or see what they're doing and they all inspire me in some way.
 The resurgence of the personal site starts with microinteractions!
-If you have a few minutes, take a look at:
+If you have a couple minutes, take a look at:

 <ul class="category">
 {% for friend in site.data.friends %}